pal-robotics/rqt_chat/README.md

 ### Build Errors
 If you encounter build errors, ensure all prerequisites are installed and that you have the correct versions of ROS2 and Python.

-### ModuleNotFoundError for tts_msgs
-Ensure the `tts_msgs` package is built and sourced as described in the installation steps.

 ---